Omon-Obarein/omon_obarein_personal_website/_workshops/workshops.md

 author_profile: true
 ---

-# Workshops & Training

-I am deeply committed to **capacity strengthening and knowledge exchange** in geospatial data science, population modelling, and statistical methods.
+I am deeply committed to **capacity strengthening and knowledge exchange** in geospatial data science, spatial epidemiology, population modelling, and statistical methods.
 Over the years, I have designed and facilitated workshops for **universities, national statistical offices (NSOs), and international organisations**, empowering participants to apply cutting-edge methods for research, census planning, and policy development.

 Below is a selection of training and workshops I have conducted: